 Find out about all you need to know about backpacking Luang Prabang on a budget.
 I will be giving you all the information you need to know such as costs, getting around, accommodation, what to do and so much more!

 Luang Prabang is honestly one of the most beautiful cities I have explored in Southeast Asia.
 It is a UNESCO World Heritage Site that brings in a constant flow of travelers looking to experience a new destination and take in some of its many highlights.
 If you are coming to Laos it is extremely likely that you will be spending some time in this cool city.

 In this backpacking Luang Prabang travel guide, I will let you in on all the top things to do, where to sleep, eat, and more!

-Unlike many cities in Southeast Asia, Luang Prabang has a much more chill and relaxing way of life about it.
+Unlike many cities in Southeast Asia, Luang Prabang has a much more chill and relaxing way of life.
 Noone here ever seems to really be in a rush and it is all about appreciating the moments.
 Enjoy the peace and quiet away from the constant horn honking and instead relax with a sunset over the Mekong River.
 Though, don’t get too caught up as there are so many awesome things to do here in Luang Prabang you have got to make the most out of your time!

 Everything You Need To Know About Backpacking Luang Prabang

 - How Many Days To Spend In Luang Prabang?

 - Where To Stay In Luang Prabang?